Be A Man!

 - Identify what voids were filled with patriarchal masculinity when there should have been more care and address how to get those needs met now.

-- Reclaim your sense: Self-acceptance, Self-confidence, Self-esteem, Self-respect, Self-worth
+- Reclaim your sense of self: Self-acceptance, Self-awareness, Self-confidence, Self-esteem, Self-love, Self-respect, Self-worth.

 …And more

 I write this because I see patriarchal masculinity hoisted with honor, questioning if men see the consequences that come with it.
-I question whether men are aware of the implications of saying things like “I’m a man.
-Treat me with respect.”
-One of the implications is that people who are not men deserve less respect.
-While I’m appreciative of men’s retreats, in the midst of this loneliness epidemic, I recognize that at some of the most popular retreats, facilitators reinforce some of the same values that led those men to loneliness in the first place which have their roots in imperialistic, white-supremacist, capitalistic, patriarchy.
+A lot of men suffer in solitude because of imperialistic, white-supremacist, capitalistic, patriarchy.
 I question whether men know that they don’t have to be hyper-independent standing on their own two feet and they can foster more loving environments outside of romantic relationships.
-I hope you pay attention to the omnipresent impact of traditional/patriarchal masculinity.
-I hope you define masculinity for self instead of letting it define you.
-I hope you use your own lens to perceive the world around you.
-You can hide behind traditional masculinity, work yourself to death (see John Henryism) or any other form of abandoning yourself, but for the sake of you and the people around you, please give yourself and the people who will love you for you the chance to love the most authentic version of you.
+I encourage you to pay attention to the omnipresent impact of traditional/patriarchal masculinity.
+I encourage you to define masculinity for yourself instead of letting it define you.
+I encourage you to use your own lens to perceive the world around you.
+You can hide behind traditional masculinity, work yourself to death (see John Henryism) or any other form of abandoning yourself, but for the sake of you and the people around you, please give yourself and the people who will love you for you, the chance to love the most authentic version of you.